r-suzuki/dateback/README.md

 which no longer work because of the [retirement in July 2023](https://blog.revolutionanalytics.com/2023/01/mran-time-machine-retired.html).

-As mentioned in the above URL, `miniCRAN` package would be a better choice if you want to archive the current packages and will use it in the future.
+As mentioned in the above URL, `miniCRAN` package would be a better choice if you want to archive the current packages and will use them in the future.

 `dateback` will be helpful if you: